roboflow/inference/inference/enterprise/deployments/README.md

 #### `DetectionsConsensus`
 Step that is meant to combine predictions from potentially multiple detections models.
-Steps checks for object presence (according to configurable criteria), combines detections and decides on consensus (based on overlap of predictions from different models).
+Steps checks for object presence (according to configurable criteria), combines detections and decides on requested objects presence (based on overlap of predictions from different models).
 It works for `object-detection`, `instance-segmentation` and `keypoint-detection` models, but consensus output is only applied at detections level.

-Step executes following operations:
+Step executes following operations (in order):
-* checks if at least `required_votes` models produced detections of given classes (or any if classes not specified)
-* aggregates predictions of detections at class level (according to `presence_confidence_aggregation` parameter), filters out the confidences below `confidence` and outputs `object_present` flag, along with `presence_confidence`
-* look for detections from different sources matching confidence classes and IoU preconditions
-* once overlapping predictions are found - those are merged (boxes based on `box_coordinates_aggregation` and classes / confidences based on `box_confidence_aggregation`) of overlapping detections.
-Beware that if `class_aware` is set `False` and `classes_to_consider` enables multiple classes to be considered - the merged boxes classes may not be interpretable
-* after merge - consensus criteria are checked (if `required_objects` are specified) - and consensus flag is returned, such  that result can be interpreted directly, without additional logic (flag `consensus=True` means that there are detections that multiple models agree on in a number above the threshold defined).
+* get only the predictions from `classes_to_consider` (if specified)
+* for every prediction finds predictions with max overlap from all other sources (at most one per source) that reaches `iou_threshold`
+* for each group of overlapping predictions from different sources - if the size of group is at least `required_votes` and merged boxe meet `confidence` threshold - those are discarded from the pool of detections to be picked up and are merged into element of `predictions` output that can be called consensus output.
+`class_aware` parameter decides if class names matter while merging - should be `False` when different class names are produced by different models  but the visual concept that models predict is the same.
+* merge is done based on `detections_merge_confidence_aggregation` and `detections_merge_coordinates_aggregation`
+parameters that control how to pick the merged box class, confidence and box coordinates
+* once all elements of consensus outputs are ready, the step prepares `object_present` status and `presence_confidence` that form a summary of consensus output.
+One may state `required_objects` as integer or dict mapping class name to required instance of objects.
+In the final state, the step logic will check if required number of objects (possibly from different classes) are detected in consensus output.
+If that's the case - `object_present` field will be `True` and `presence_confidence` will be calculated (using `presence_confidence_aggregation` method).
+Otherwise - `presence_confidence` will be an empty dict.
+In the case of `class_aware=False`:
+  * when `required_objects` is dict with class to count mapping - effective `required_objects` will be sum of dictionary values
+  * the `presence_confidence` will hold `any_object` key with confidence aggregated among all merged detections.

 ##### Step parameters
 * `type`: must be `DetectionsConsensus` (required)